© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval farmstead, E of Butleigh Wood is a scheduled monument protected by Historic England under reference 1006132.
 View the official record →

-Medieval farmstead, E of Butleigh Wood, is a farming settlement dating to the medieval period located in Somerset.
+Medieval farmstead, E of Butleigh Wood is a dispersed settlement site located in Somerset, comprising the remains of a medieval agricultural community.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006132.

 Medieval farmstead, E of Butleigh Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006132.